How To Back Lever For Beginners

-The back lever is a body weight skills that involves holding yourself vertically under a bar or rings, this skill looks awesome when performed correctly!.
-The back lever is probably one of the skills we would recommend that you don’t over train and you really listen to your body as you could easily damage your shoulders if you over do it.
+The back lever is one of the skills we would recommend that you don’t overtrain and you really listen to your body as you could easily damage your shoulders if you overdo it.

 You may find yourself asking how long will it take me to learn the back lever?, unlike the handstand, this isn’t down to balance but more based on strength and technique, if you have a good base strength and shoulder flexibility before starting learning to back lever you should be able to perform a back lever within 2-4 months or quicker if you are focusing solely on the back lever.

-For me the back lever was more about repetition rather than lots of different exercises, I will outline the exercises that I used to achieve my back lever.
+For me, the back lever was more about repetition rather than lots of different exercises.
+I have outlined the exercises that I used to achieve my back lever.

-When performing skin the cat you may feel a tightness in your shoulders and chest, if you do then either let go (when safe, not while upside down) or rotate back around, work into the position slowly and start working on your shoulder flexibility and mobility.
+When performing skin the cat you may feel a tightness in your shoulders and chest, if you do experience of these either let go (when safe, not while upside down) or rotate back around, work into the position slowly and start working on your shoulder flexibility and mobility.

-- Try and keep your arms straight when performing the initial raise
+- Keep your arms straight when performing the initial raise

 - Learn backwards and use your abs and back muscles to bring your legs through your arms